 Throughout Keukenhof gardens, there are more than 100 sculptures and works of art added into the landscape.
 Some complement the year’s theme and others are a bit more abstract, but they all add to the beauty that is the gardens.

-Try out the restaurants or bring your own picnic
+Try the restaurants or bring your own picnic

 Getting from Amsterdam to Keukenhof is quite simple via public transportation.
-Keukenhof gardens runs multiple shuttles every day from Amsterdam’s Schiphol Airport directly to the front gate of Keukenhof.
+There are multiple shuttles every day from Schiphol Airport directly to the front gate.

 No matter how you choose to get there, Keukenhof is absolutely worth a day on any trip nearby in Europe.

-We were the guests of Keukenhof.
+We were the guests of the gardens.
 All opinions of the vibrant and sweet-smelling are our own.